illescasDaniel/Questions/README.md

 The file is parsed asynchronously in the app and loaded.

-You can create more topics and upload them to pastebin, then in the app you can its URL.
+You can create more topics and upload them to pastebin, then in the app you send me its URL.

 Topics JSON format
 ---